-If you’re looking for more of a beach vibe when visiting Lahaina, there coastline here is breathtaking.
+If you’re looking for more of a beach vibe when visiting Lahaina, their coastline here is breathtaking.
 I’d recommend checking out Baby Beach or Kamehameha Iki Park.

 12. Spot different types of dolphins in their natural habitat.

-Maui is known for epic whale watching, but did you know you can also spot a few different types of dolphins off of Maui’s shores?
-You might get lucky just randomly seeing them from the beach or while snorkeling, but if you want to virtually guarantee you’ll see them, book yourself onto a snorkeling and dolphin watching tour.
+Maui is known for epic whale watching, but did you know you can also spot a few different types of dolphins off Maui’s shores?
+You might get lucky just randomly seeing them from the beach or while snorkeling, but if you want to virtually guarantee you’ll see them, book yourself onto a snorkeling and dolphin-watching tour.

 You’ll get the incredible opportunity to see a few different types of dolphins, such as spinner dolphins and Pacific bottlenose dolphins in their natural habitat.
 If you’re lucky, you may see other wildlife such as sea turtles, whales, and maybe even seals!